-Our facility acquired the 1.1mm cryoprobe in July 2023.
+Our facility acquired the 1.1 mm cryoprobe in July 2023.
 Since then, 132 EBUS-TBNA have been done in our department.
 Amongst these, p-ROSE was inadequate in 21 patients and these cases were taken up for mediastinal cryobiopsy or intranodal forceps biopsy.
-In addition 35 patients were found to have a first time non-diagnostic EBUS-TBNA and were planned for repeat EBUS with mediastinal cryobiopsy or intranodal forceps biopsy.
-Amongst 56 patients who underwent either of cryobiopsy or intranodal forceps biopsy, we had excluded the first 8 patients owing to the learning curve of the new procedures.
-We had data of 34 patients for final analysis who underwent both the procedures and had complete data available including a 1 month follow up.
-Consort diagram for inclusion of patients is shown in Figure 1.
-The demographic data of enrolled patients is summarised in Table 1.
+In addition, 35 patients were found to have a firsttime non-diagnostic EBUS-TBNA and were planned for repeat EBUS with mediastinal cryobiopsy or intranodal forceps biopsy.
+Amongst 56 patients who underwent either cryobiopsy or intranodal forceps biopsy, we excluded the first 8 patients owing to the learning curve of the new procedures.
+We had data from 34 patients for final analysis who underwent both procedures and had complete data available including a 1-month follow-up.
+The consort diagram for the inclusion of patients is shown in Figure 1.
+The demographic data of enrolled patients is summarized in Table 1.